stornado9/spring-running-information-analysis/README.md

 # spring-running-information-analysis
-## Using JPA with h2 database creating restapi mapping accomplished below:
+## Using JPA with h2 database creating restapi request mapping accomplished below:
 A information analysis Restful service analyze running info request and generate health related response
 * >> based on input request, create a list of runninginformation
 * >> calculate heart rate and set health warning level in desceding order in response